Charlotte AI Agent Builder

 User Research

-To validate the concept, I conducted interviews with eight security professionals and walked them through the proposed workflows.
+To validate the concept before launch, I conducted interviews with 8 security professionals and walked them through the proposed workflows using prototypes.

 Outcomes & Impact